lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Bi: Bidirectional.
 Characterizes a Field Descriptor that applies to headers of packets traveling in either direction (Up and Dw, see this glossary).

 * CDA: Compression/Decompression Action.
-Describes the pair of inverse actions that are performed at the compressor to compress a header field and at the decompressor to recover the original value of the header field.
+Describes the pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original value of the header field.

 * Compression Residue.
 The bits that remain to be sent (beyond the Rule ID itself) after applying the SCHC compression.